cuberhaus/cuberhaus/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 I’m currently learning computer science at the Universitat Politecnica de Catalunya
-- 🔭 I’m currently working on an android app and creating a webpage for it
+- 🔭 I’m currently working on a personal website
 - 👯 I’m looking to collaborate on any open source project
+- 📫 How to reach me: At my [LinkedIn](https://www.linkedin.com/in/pol-casacuberta-8b6a67198/) or [email](polcg10@gmail.com)